Hyperlinked

 Hyperlinked is an American semi-autobiography streaming television series produced exclusively for YouTube Premium, featuring the now-disbanded music group L2M.
 The series was created by Juliette Brindak Blake, Hermine Brindak and Larry Reitzer.
 10 episodes released on May 31, 2017.
 The 22-minute-long series is produced and distributed by Disney.
 The aim of this series was to get young girls into STEM.

-The five members of L2M (McKenzie Mack, Tati McQuay, Mariangeli Collado, Jenna Raine Simmons, and Lexi Drew) takes on the roles of five friends in Hyperlinked named Justine, Izzy, Juliette, Olivia, and Ella respectively, along with actress Nicole Laeno frequently recurring as the character Harlie.
+The five members of L2M (McKenzie Mack, Tati McQuay, Mariangeli Collado, Jenna Raine Simmons, and Lexi Drew) takes on the roles of five friends in Hyperlinked named Justine, Izzy, Juliette, Olivia, and Ella respectively, along with YouTuber Nicole Laeno frequently recurring as the character Harlie.
 The 10-episode series follows a groups of girls as they come together to create their own website aimed towards girls, while also dealing with tween issues involving friendship and growing up.
 The show was written and directed by a women's team.